openqbit-diy/OpenQbitCoin/README.md

 # OpenQbitCoin
-token oriented for the use of quantum computing in the solution of different world problems in all productive and health sectors.
+Token oriented for the use of quantum computing in the solution of different world problems in all productive and health sectors.